-The financial statements cover PARKD Limited as a single entity.
+The financial statements cover PARKD Limited as a Group consisting of PARKD Limited and the entities it controlled at the end of, or during the year.
 The financial statements are presented in Australian dollars, which is PARKD Limited's functional and presentation currency.